buildbot/buildbot/master/docs/manual/configuration/global.rst

    However, it does not scale well with large numbers of builders, workers and users.
    If you expect your Buildbot to grow over time, it is strongly advised to use a real database server (e.g., MySQL or Postgres).

+   A SQLite3 database may be migrated to a real database server using ``buildbot copy-db`` script.

    See the :ref:`Database-Server` section for more details.

 Override this configuration with the :bb:cfg:`db_url` parameter.